roc-streaming/roc-toolkit/docs/sphinx/development/contribution_guidelines.rst

 * **Contributing code**

-  We are always looking for new contributors.
+  We are always happy to meet new people in the project.
 Please refer to the section below for details on the onboarding process.

 * **Testing**

-  We'd appreciate help in testing new releases on your hardware and letting us know if you find any issues.
+  We also appreciate help in testing new releases.
 We highly depend on feedback from users to identify bugs and receive suggestions for new features.

 * **Writing tutorials**

-  If you've built Roc for a niche OS or hardware, or tweaked settings to make it work better for your needs, we'd love it if you share your experience with the community.
-If you've written a guide, you can send it to us to be added to the :doc:`publications page </about_project/publications>`.
+  If you've built Roc for a niche OS or hardware, or tweaked settings to make it work better for your needs, we'd love if you share your experience with the community.
+If you wrote a guide, you can send it to us to be added to the :doc:`publications page </about_project/publications>`.

 Becoming a contributor
 ======================